yizhouzhao/yizhouzhao.github.io/_pages/medterm_privacy.md

 ---
 permalink: /portfolio/medterm/privacy
-title: "Privacy Policy of MedTerm"
+title: "Privacy Policy of WestMedTerm"
 author_profile: False
 redirect_from:
   - /privacy-policy.html
 ---

-This privacy policy applies to the MedTerm app (hereby referred to as "Application") for mobile devices that was created by Yizhou Zhao (hereby referred to as "Service Provider") as a Free service.
+This privacy policy applies to the WestMedTerm app (hereby referred to as "Application") for mobile devices that was created by Yizhou Zhao (hereby referred to as "Service Provider") as a Free service.
 This service is intended for use "AS IS".

 **What information does the Application obtain and how is it used?**